AsiMrz/AB-Testing/README.md

 As it is shown in this table, we can see there a slight difference between the percentage of the users who came back after one day and one week in different gates.It's a small change, but even small changes in retention can have a large impact.

-We are certain of the difference between the two gates in different retentions but how certain should we be that a gate at level 40 will be worse in the future?

 **Hypothesis**
 The Gate 40 has less retention in both 1-day and 7-day.

+We are certain of the difference between the two gates in different retentions but how certain should we be that a gate at level 40 will be worse in the future?
+There are a couple of ways we can get at the certainty of these retention numbers.
+Here we will use bootstrapping:

-## Sampling by Bootstraping
+## Bootstraping
 **Definition:** The basic idea of bootstrapping is that inference about a population from sample data (sample → population) can be modelled by resampling the sample data and performing inference about a sample from resampled data (resampled → sample).
 In bootstrap-resamples, the 'population' is in fact the sample, and this is known; hence the quality of inference of the 'true' sample from resampled data (resampled → sample) is measurable.
 (Wikipedia)

+**Resampling with Bootstrapping**
+Here, we define a loop for making two separate random list of the bootstrapped means for each A/B group: the first day retention and the seventh retention.In this way, the variation in these retention will give us an indication of how uncertain the retention numbers are.

       `boot_1d = []
        boot_7d = []